The KISS Rule

 KISS Rule in Writing and Speaking

 There are rules to follow in writing.
 A sentence should not include more than 20 words.
-If a sentence is too long, it can usually be broken up into two separate sentences.
-This can easily be done in two ways:
+If a sentence is too long, it can be broken up into two separate sentences.
+That can easily be done in two ways:

-Some people are long-winded because it might make them feel important to know what they know..
-They go and on and end up repeating themselves when what they said could have been shorter.
+Some people are long-winded because it might make them feel important.
+They think people are impressed with what they know.
+They go on and on and end up repeating themselves.
+Some of what they said could have been eliminated.

-They should use the KISS Rule and condense their description of things instead of saying the first thing that comes to their mind.
+They should use the KISS Rule and condense what they say instead of saying the first thing that comes to their mind.
 Conversations with long sentences become boring.

 Using the KISS Rule is very important when a person goes on a job interview.
 No matter how good the candidate could be for the company, interviewers tend to eliminate candidates who ramble.